REMOVING, RENAMING; REMOVING, AND RENAMINGVahe H. Apelian

 A similar thing is happening in the United States.
 After the demonstrations in Charlottesville over the Confederate general Robert E. Lee statue, few Confederate statues were removed in the cover of the night in Maryland.

-A similar debate is going in Australia and in Armenian as well.
+A similar debate is going in Australia and in Armenia as well.

 Prominent ARFers in the Diaspora have proposed placing the statue of Aram Manougian where Lenin's stood at one time.
 The city of Yerevan has announced that to celebrate the upcoming centennial of the founding of the first Republic of Armenia, it will have the bust of Aram Manougian carved and placed at the intersection of streets close to the Republican Square but not in the square.
 The Republican Party of Armenia, the ARF-D that constitute the ruling coalition that governs Armenia have thus far remained silent on these issues.